2019-MIT-Environmental-Bioinformatics/CoralProject/README_Final.md

 - /output/trinity_out_dir : trinity assembly output files
 - /output/untrimFastq : orphaned reads that were not included in analysis

+### Coral.gitignore
+- This file contains paths to all files over 50Mb that are ignored, and not pushed to GitHub.

 ## Procedure and Instructions for Reproducing our Pipeline and Analysis

 #### Raw sequence files were not uploaded properly to NCBI, so we had to reach out to the author to retrieve them.
 The files were downloaded to a local computer and copied onto the HPC using the `scp` command.
 All gzipped, raw files are located in the CoralProject folder (/env-bio/collaboration/CoralProject/) on the HPC at **/data/origfastq/**.
 In the following instructions, all files are in folders within the parent directory `/env-bio/collaboration/CoralProject/`.